F0lak/dm_open_ref/ref/client/proc/MouseEntered.md

 on only the objects that require it reduces overhead.

 The
-argument format for this verb is+
+argument format for this verb is:
 ```
  MouseEntered(object as
 null\|atom in usr.client,\\ location as null\|turf\|text in